Table of Contents

 1 Ah = 1 A × 1 h

-- A 25-ampere load for roughly 2 hours.
+- It can provide 25 amperes for roughly 2 hours.

-- A 12.5-ampere load for about 4 hours.
+- It can power a 12.5-ampere load for around 4 hours.

-Ampere-hours formula and calculations?
+Ampere-hours formula and calculations

 The formula to calculate ampere-hours (Ah) is straightforward: